TronGenesis/skycoin/src/gui/static/README.md

-# Skycoin desktop client
+# Tron desktop client

-The Skycoin wallet ships with a web interface which can be ran from the browser and/or Electron.
+The Tron wallet ships with a web interface which can be ran from the browser and/or Electron.

 The project contains both the source (src) and target (dist) files of this web interface.

 ## Prerequisites

-The Skycoin web interface requires Node 8.10.0 or higher, together with NPM 5.6 or higher.
+The Tron web interface requires Node 8.10.0 or higher, together with NPM 5.6 or higher.

 ## Installation